whitef0x0/node-email-verification/README.md

 - temporary users are created (with a random URL) and saved
 - possible to predefine a temporary user schema (which must be identical to the persistent user schema) or generate one based off of a persistent user schema (this should only be done once)
 - email is sent with the URL in it, which can be customized
+- temporary users can be confirmed and changed into persistent users

 ### todo
 - **required**: add a TTL to the temporary users
+- **development**: add grunt tasks
 - *new option*: the length of the randomly-generated URL string to be customized
 - *new option*: default callback to ```createTempUser```
+- *new option*: allow for sending of an email to notify the user that their account has been confirmed
+- *new option*: customize confirmation email

 ### acknowledgements
 thanks to [Frank Cash](https://github.com/frankcash) for looking over my code.